J95Ortiz/Real-Madrid-Quiz/README.md

 And if they score less than 5, the message displayed alongside their score will look like this:
 ![Final Result Message 3](assets/readme_images/quiz.HTML_result_Hazard_message.png)

-The line indicating to the user how to get back to the instructions page was added after some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), who said he believed it would improve the User's experience and provide further clarity on how to navigate the Site.
+The line indicating to the user how to get back to the instructions page was added after some feedback from my Mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), who said he believed it would improve their experience and provide further clarity on how to navigate the Site.

-My plan is to add another button in future that sits alongside the "Play Again" one that says "Back to the Homepage".
-I believe that adding this would make the Results message stand out more to the user and probably make the site feel more streamlined and responsive.
+My plan is to add another button in future that sits alongside the "Play Again" one which says "Back to the Homepage".
+I believe that adding this would make the Results message stand out more to a user and probably make the site feel more streamlined and responsive.

 ## FUTURE FEATURES